trevorlinton/whack/README.md

-  -c, --concurrent  Maximum amount of samples to allow at once -X                The method to use for the requests -H                Add headers to the request --keep-alive      Whether to keep alive socket connections --no-delay        Whether to buffer read and write data (TCP_NO_DELAY) --insecure, -k    Whether to allow insecure (bad TLS certificate/mismatch hostname) connections.
+  -c, --concurrent  Maximum amount of samples to allow at once -X                The method to use for the requests -H                Add headers to the request
+  -d, --data 		The data to include in the body of the request --keep-alive      Whether to keep alive socket connections --no-delay        Whether to buffer read and write data (TCP_NO_DELAY) --insecure, -k    Whether to allow insecure (bad TLS certificate/mismatch hostname) connections.